JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 using ImageInspector.Colors
 ```

-Note that we import `Colors` from the `ImageInspector` to use the same version.
-Now we can define the input and corresponding expected output for the `image` function.
+We import `Colors` from the `ImageInspector` to use the same version.
+Now we define inputs and expected outputs for the `image` function.

 ```julia
 # /test/runtests.jl